 While the American Express® Gold Card offers a very interesting lineup of perks some foodies and dining enthusiasts may love, there are a few downsides that may be difficult for certain consumers to get over.
 For starters, the card comes with a $250 annual fee and a welcome bonus of 60,000 points after you spend $4,000 on eligible purchases with your new card within the first 6 months.
 Since the first-year fee pretty much wipes out the welcome bonus, American Express isn’t doing much to entice people to get on board.

 It’s also difficult to understand this bank’s incessant need to create barriers that make it difficult to access cardholder perks.
 The American Express® Gold Card is a good example of American Express making consumers jump through hoops.
-For starters, their $100 airline credit is only good for one airline and you have to select your airline ahead of time.

-Second, the $120 dining credit is doled out in $10 monthly increments and only for participating restaurants.
+The $120 dining credit is doled out in $10 monthly increments and only for participating restaurants.
 If you read the fine print, participating restaurants are limited and include “Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.”
 It seems strange that American Express would tout the $120 dining credit so loudly on their home page when it can really only be utilized by a select number of people who dine at a small selection of participating restaurants every single month.

 You also have to “enroll” your card in the program to get this benefit, which means it is not automatic.